HDT-community/HDT-Voice/README.md

-# This project is no longer under active development.
-I am taking a break from Hearthstone and subsequently will not be working on the project for some time.
-Thanks for your understanding.
+# This project is no longer maintained by the original owner.
+It is now maintained by the HDT community.

 ## What is HDT-Voice?
 HDT-Voice is a plugin for Hearthstone Deck Tracker that allows you to play the game and navigate the menus using simple voice commands.